acumos/acumos-r-client/docs/onboarding-r-guide.rst

 If you used R under windows you could meet an issue using the acumos::compose() function due to some problems between R under windows and zip.
 If RTools is not installed on your windows environment, the model bundle will not be created.
-So please follows the installation procedure of `Rtools <https://stackoverflow.com/questions/29129681/create-zip-file-error-running-command-had-status-127>`_
+So please follows the installation procedure of `Rtools <https://cran.r-project.org/bin/windows/Rtools/i>`_ then set your environmental variables properly, add Rtools\bin path to the system path.

 Authentication and upload
 -------------------------